 As the state’s central economic advisory unit, Treasury – through our statistical gathering and analysis, economic analysis and financial management knowledge – is uniquely placed to advise cabinet on the financial and economic impact of policy decisions, and to advocate for economically strong policy outcomes across government.
 We do this through liaising at a departmental level with other government agencies and by ensuring our voice is heard in Cabinet.

-Projects Queensland, a specialist business unit within Treasury, procures all high-risk and high-value (over $100 million) infrastructure on behalf of Queensland Government agencies, ensuring that public needs are met while minimising the amount of money the government needs to spend.
+Commercial Group, a specialist business unit within Treasury, procures all high-risk and high-value (over $100 million) infrastructure on behalf of Queensland Government agencies, ensuring that public needs are met while minimising the amount of money the government needs to spend.

 Treasury’s Office of State Revenue (OSR) is responsible for collecting state taxes (including duties, payroll tax and land tax) and mining and petroleum royalties on behalf of the Queensland Government.